 Where to find help

-It may be worth speaking to your adviser, or if you don’t have one, but would like some advice, our directory could help you find one nearby.
+It may be worth speaking to your adviser.
+If you don’t have one, but would like some advice, our directory could help you find one nearby.

 Any advice and information is provided by AWM Services Pty Ltd ABN 15 139 353 496, AFSL No. 366121 (AWM Services) and is general in nature.
 It hasn’t taken your financial or personal circumstances into account.
 Taxation issues are complex.
 You should seek professional advice before deciding to act on any information in this article.